-If you’ve never driven on the left-hand side of the road before — be prepared as all driving is on the left-hand side in Australia.
-Make sure to always obey the road signs.
-If you are not sure what they mean, you can see our list here or check out this website.
+If you’ve never driven on the left-hand side of the road before — be prepared, as all driving is on the left-hand side in Australia.
+Make sure to always obey the road signs, and you’re not sure what they mean, you can see our explainer on Australian road signs here or check out this website.

-Great Alpine Road: Stretching over 300 kilometres from Wangaratta to Bairnsdale, this road trip route will take you up close to Victoria’s beautiful landscapes.
+Great Alpine Road: Stretching over 300 kilometres from Wangaratta to Bairnsdale, this road trip will take you up close to Victoria’s beautiful landscapes.
 The road is fully sealed so you can enjoy driving smoothly whilst enjoying views of Gippsland’s coast.

 You need to be at least 21 years old to be able to hire a campervan in Australia.
 In certain instances, some companies may allow 18-year-old drivers but they may have to pay a young driver’s surcharge and purchase additional insurance cover.

 There is no need to present a special type of licence in most cases.
-However, you must make sure that your driver’s licence is valid, meaning that it can’t be expired, provisional or probationary.
+However, you must make sure that your drivers licence is valid, meaning that it can’t be expired, provisional or probationary.

 No, campervan rental companies usually offer a specific period in which the campervan can be picked up and dropped off.

 Yes.
 At the time of collection, the rental company will debit the full amount of the bond from your credit card to ensure that the vehicle is returned on the agreed upon date and time.
-For more information, click here.